Standard Use Cases

 MC_TouchProbe

 function block.
 It allows for the recording of the axis position to a configurable trigger and within a position window.
-If the position is not transferred by the drive, then it has to be passed to the device driver of the drive, for example for control.For more information, see: Position Control on the Controller with SM_Drive_PosControl
+If the position is not transferred by the drive, then it has to be passed to the device driver of the drive, for example for control.For more information, see the following: Position Control on the Controller with SM_Drive_PosControl